baseboxorg/community-node/doc/rewards_plan.md

 Our rewards plan depends on how many votes are required to win a Super Representative spot, and whether we get elected as Super Representative node full time or just part time.

-All of the other Super Representative’s rewards plans assume that full-time status will be obtained and that every day will provide 1/365th of the Super Representative's annual gross revenue.
+All of the other Super Representatives' rewards plans assume that full-time status will be obtained and that every day will provide 1/365th of the Super Representative's annual gross revenue.

 We believe this is a naive miscalculation.
 It would not be forthcoming if the organizers had considered this possibilty and decided not to include it in their business plan.